 California has strict legal requirements that regulate DUI sobriety checkpoints.
 Your defense attorney can contest your DUI arrest if it happens at a checkpoint that does not meet the minimum conditions.
 These requirements include:

 - Having supervising officers to organize and manage the inspection

 - Ensuring that field officers use an established procedure for stopping vehicles

 Physical indications of DUI such as red or watery eyes, slurred speech, or an unsteady gait can be a result of illness, allergies, physical injury, or fatigue.
 The signs cannot on their own prove DUI.
 Additionally, erratic driving can be a result of distraction or lack of concentration.

 The crime is driving while under the influence.
 There must be evidence that you were in control of a moving vehicle.
 If you are in an accident, but nobody saw you driving, or you are sitting in a parked car, the prosecution cannot prove the element of driving.

 Consult a DUI Attorney Near Me

 A third DUI conviction can earn you significant jail time and a substantial amount of money in fines and restitution.
 It also goes into your criminal record, which could affect your chances of employment or even leasing an apartment in the future.
-If the police arrest you for DUI in San Fernando Valley & Los Angeles, you need to call us at 818-582-2350.
+If the police arrest you for DUI in Los Angeles County & Los Angeles, you need to call us at 818-582-2350.
 Our experienced attorneys will fight hard, possibly to get a ruling in your favor.